parallelwindfarms/byteparsing/paper/paper.md

   return chained
 ```

 The `bind` operator does a slightly different thing.
 It takes the output of one parser and then passes it to a function that then creates the next parser.
 This way we can chain together any two parsers and forward the collected information as we like.
-The problem is that this idiom from Haskell (also known as a Monad), doesn't translate too well to Python.
+The problem is that this idiom from Haskell (also known as a monad), doesn't translate too well to Python.
 We can still define the `bind` function:

 ```python
 def bind(p: Parser[T], f: Callable[[T], Parser[U]]) -> Parser[U]